Flats Calibration Wizard

 Select the Profile you would like to use and click "OK".

-If you're using a CCD with a filter wheel then your "Modes" window should look something like the following:
+If you're using a filter wheel then your "Modes" window should look something like the following:

 However if you're using a DSLR the binning values will be replaced with ISO Values.
 Also if you're not using a filter wheel then you will just see the options to set the binning or ISO values.